Shawn-Williams/Jammming-CA/README.md

 ```
 5. Run 'npm run build' in the terminal to create the application's production build.
 6. Deploy the production build to your hosting service of choice.

+### Functionality

+* This application makes use of [react-beautiful-dnd](https://github.com/atlassian/react-beautiful-dnd) to provide drag-and-drop sorting in the user created playlist.

+* User can clear active tokens by using the logout option located in the header dropdown menu.
+This will clear any active token and require the user to request a new token to continue.
+Currently, Spotify provides no endpoint to
+revoke permissions; however, with the `show_dialog` parameter in the request URI set to true, the user can choose to log in under a different account.